Prat13k/PythonMiniProjects/README.md

 You have to create a programme where you have to print first 3 letters of a given word three times. if the given input is less than 3 than print it 3 times as well.

 #### Problem 17:
-You have to print a programme in which a given string is printed with first and last letter exchanged.
+You have to print a program in which a given string is printed with first and last letter exchanged.

 #### Problem 18:
-You have to create a programme which takes input as two arguments where one will be a string and the other a positive int.
+You have to create a program which takes input as two arguments where one will be a string and the other a positive int.
 Now you to print output first three characters of the given string the times the value is given as input.

 #### Problem 19:
 You have to create a program in which two strings are given as input and you have to give output number of strings getting matched in both strings.